SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Related Work

-\textbf{Consistency training} in the context of semi-supervised learning helps enforce the smoothness assumption \citep{Zhu2005}.
-For example, Interpolation Consistency Training \citep{Verma2019} penalizes networks for not generating a linear combination of outputs in response to a linear combination of inputs.
-Similarly, \citet{Xie2019} penalizes networks for generating drastically different outputs in response to perturbed instances.
-In the process, networks learn perturbation-invariant representations. \citet{McCallumzy1998} introduce an acquisition function that calculates the average Kullback-Leibler divergence, $\mathcal{D}_{KL}$, between the output of a network and the consensus output across all networks in an ensemble.
-Unlike ours, their approach does not exploit perturbations.
-Similar to our work is that of \citet{Gao2019} which incorporates into the objective function a consistency-loss based on the $\mathcal{D}_{KL}$ and actively acquires instances using the variance of the probability assigned to each class by the network in response to perturbed versions of the same instance.
+Consistency training helps enforce the smoothness assumption \cite{McCallumzy1998,Zhu2005,Verma2019}.
+For example, \citet{Xie2019} penalize networks for generating drastically different outputs in response to perturbed instances, resulting in perturbation-invariant representations.
+Most similar to our work is that of \citet{Gao2020} which designs a consistency-loss based on the Kullback-Leibler divergence $\mathcal{D}_{KL}$.
+Whereas they actively acquire instances using the variance of the probability assigned to each class by the network in response to perturbed versions of the same instance, we design distinct consistency-based acquisition functions.